oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

       altered.

 ALSO NOTE: *THE PRIVATE KEY USED TO ACCESS OCI WILL TEMPORARILY BE TRANSFERRED TO THE IPXE INSTANCE.
-ONCE THE IPXE INSTANCE IS DESTROYED, THE COPY OF THE PRIVATE KEY IS DESTROYED ALONG WITH IT.
-THE PRIVATE KEY IS TRANSFERED IN A UUENCODED FORMAT TO OBSCURE THE KEY.*
+ONCE THE IPXE INSTANCE IS DESTROYED, THE COPY OF THE PRIVATE KEY IS DESTROYED ALONG WITH IT.*

 Enjoy.